 - further monitoring – for example, using blood tests and scans

-- referral for further treatment or rehabilitation – for example, to a physiotherapist, occupational therapist or speech pathologist.
+- referral for further treatment or rehabilitation – for example, to a physiotherapist, an occupational therapist or a speech pathologist.

 To see a neurologist, your child will need a referral from your GP or from another medical specialist like a paediatrician.
 Your GP or medical specialist can help you decide about seeing a neurologist and help you find someone who’s right for your child.